Graph Neural Network Interatomic Potential Ensembles with Calibrated Aleatoric and Epistemic Uncertainty on Energy and Forces: Discussion

 \section{Discussion}

 The proposed method achieved good predictive performance as well as calibrated and consistent uncertainty estimates in experiments on two challenging, publicly available molecular datasets.
 A major advantage of the approach is that it considers both epistemic and aleatoric uncertainty through an ensemble approximation of mean-variance models.
 We believe that considering both aleatoric and epistemic uncertainty is critical to ensure good calibration in and out of the training data distribution.
 Often the training procedures of uncertainty aware models do not inherently ensure good calibration on unseen data.
-For example, ensemble members trained on the same data will often fit the same mean prediction without accounting for noise in the data and mean-variance methods will estimate the noise on the training data but do not guarantee good extrapolation of the uncertainty estimates to previously unseen data.
+For example, ensemble members trained on the same data will often fit the same mean prediction without accounting for errors caused by random noise or inconsistency in the data or model inadequacy and mean-variance methods will estimate the expected error on the training data but do not guarantee good extrapolation of the uncertainty estimates to unseen data.
 Therefore, the post hoc recalibration procedure is key to achieve good calibration on unseen data in our experiments, but is not commonly applied by other UQ methods in the literature.

 The computational overhead of training and evaluating ensemble models is sometimes pointed out as a major disadvantage of using ensembles.
 However, it is important to note that most of this computation can be performed in parallel and thus only leads to a small overhead of computing the ensemble approximation and recalibration in real time.
 Some works have proposed methods for speeding up the training of ensembles, such as snapshot ensembles~\cite{huang2017, wang2021}, which could also be applied in this case.
 Another widely accepted advantage of ensembles is that they often improve prediction accuracy (see Figure~\ref{fig:ani1x-ensemble-size} as an example), which can be considered a positive side effect of the proposed method.
 Here, we have used ensembles of size 5, but larger ensembles can be expected to further improve performance (up to a limit) at the cost of more computation.
 The approach could also potentially benefit from other recent extensions to ensembles such as using randomized priors~\cite{randomizedprios} to improve the quality of especially the epistemic uncertainty estimates.